heiswayi/the-plain/about.md

 Hello.

-The main purpose of this theme is to be as simple as it could be, so you can focus on writing your stuffs.
-This is your About page.
-You may describe about yourself here; who you are, what are you currently doing, share some of your projects, your social links and how people can contact you, etc.
+This will be your About page.
+Anything about you, it should be written here in details.
+You may describe your bio here like who you are, what you do, your intention, social site hyperlinks and how people can contact you, etc.

-**Just write thing that matters..**

-Enjoy!
+**Less is more..**